WeiLiToh/Lift-Project/README.md

 # Lift-Project
 A microcontroller programming project done on the 8051 Microcontroller.

-This project aims to simulate the operation of a lift.
+The aim of the project is to design and simulate the requirement of a lift function.